Contrasts, colour, and characters: outback QLD to the coast

 We were welcomed by the park and its loyal holidaymakers at their regular happy hour drinks where we met and shared stories with guests who had been coming to this part of the world – and this park – for many years.
 ‘A home away from home, with all the benefits of the Whitsundays’ was the sentiment that was shared among all, and we couldn’t help but feel like we had struck a little piece of QLD gold.

 Clint and Charli tried their luck catching dinner straight off the boardwalk that fronted the park, but when luck wasn’t on their side, we meandered into town to visit the Bowen Fisherman’s Seafood Co.
 Here, they sell fresh fish that is brought in by their trawler directly to the wharf behind them, and have their own café called Birds Bar where you can indulge in fish and chips or a local prawn platter right by the sea.

-On the Sunday we were there, we couldn’t stay away from the weekly markets held next door to BIG4 Bowen at Hansen Park.
+On the Sunday we were there, we couldn’t stay away from the weekly markets held next door to Bowen Beachfront at Hansen Park.
 We met the local mascot, a roving mango, and many of the passionate local producers who leverage Bowen’s standing as Australia’s ‘salad bowl’, growing abundant fruit and vegetables including the Bowen or Kensington Pride Mango.

 From mango jam to mango leather, they know how to make the local fruit into a variety of gourmet goodies, and it was a delight to wander around trying everything and grabbing souvenirs.

 Bowen is North QLD’s oldest town, and as you wander about the main streets you can relive its history via the 27 painted murals that adorn various buildings.
 Then prepare to feel a little déjà vu as you try to picture where you have previously seen the Bowen Jetty and pub…until you realise parts of the film Australia with Hugh Jackman and Nicole Kidman was shot here.